quanxiang-cloud/structor/README.md

 ## Getting Started

 Structor implements GRPC API for services call. gRPC is useful for low-latency, high performance scenarios and has language integration using the proto clients.
 If you want to use Structor for your project, refer [GRPC](!https://grpc.io/docs/) for more information about GRPC.
-Structor can be started up as a service or a sidecar with Kubernetes POD.
+Structor can be started up as a service or a sidecar with Kubernetes pod.

 ### Installation

 ```
 git clone https://github.com/quanxiang-cloud/structor.git
 cd structor
-CGO_ENABLED=1 GOARCH=amd64 GOOS=Linux go build -o structor cmd/structor/main.go
+CGO_ENABLED=1 GOARCH=amd64 GOOS=Linux go build -tags mysql -o structor cmd/structor/main.go
 ```
 > **Notice:**
 >